dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * `-XX:+PrintGCDetails` - add gc details like: size of young and old before each gc
 * `-Xlog:gc*::time` - add timestamp to gc logs
-* you can use https://github.com/chewiebug/GCViewer tools to visualize GC `java -jar gcviewer-1.36.jar` You can run app without GC by adding `-XX:+UseEpsilonGC` - this would switch off GC completely, but app may fail with OutOfMemoryException
+* you can use https://github.com/chewiebug/GCViewer tools to visualize GC `java -jar gcviewer-1.36.jar`
+* you can use this tool https://visualvm.github.io/features.html You can run app without GC by adding `-XX:+UseEpsilonGC` - this would switch off GC completely, but app may fail with OutOfMemoryException
+GC throughput:
+* the percentage of app running vs. gc running (for example 98% GC GC throughput means that app code running 98% of time and GC running 2% of total time)
+* to calculate such throughput you need determine the time spent in garbage collection versus the time spent running the application

-Zero GC - practice where we write code in such a way, that we don't generate objects in the heap, that would be destroyed.
+* You should use `jstat` utility to calculate throughput Zero GC - practice where we write code in such a way, that we don't generate objects in the heap, that would be destroyed.
 There are multiple ways:
 * use off-heap memory
 * use object pooling - where you pre-allocate required objects on the start and then just reuse them